Ahmed-Nezar/ATM_Verilog_Project/README.md

 ## Additional Information
 - This code is a basic representation of an ATM system and may require further enhancements for real-world usage.
 - Ensure that you have Python and Pandas installed to run the script successfully.

-Feel free to modify and expand the code based on your specific requirements.